GrzegorzPacewicz/currency-conventer/README.md

 ## [Demo version](https://grzegorzpacewicz.github.io/currency-conventer-react/)

 ## Basic Info

 The project I make during FrondEndDeveloper course: https://youcode.pl/frontend-developer-od-podstaw

 ## Mannual

 1. Put amount of currency you want to exchange in the field "Kwota do przeliczenia w PLN"
-2. Choose currency in the field "Przelicz na"
+2. Choose currency in the field "Wybierz walutę"
-3. Press "Otrzymasz" to see how much money You will get
+3. Press "Przelicz" to see how much money You will get
 4. Base currency is PLN
+5. One can change theme to dark by clicking the circle in the top of the app
+6. All rates are taken from European Central Bank (EBC)

 ![Demonstration](animation.gif)

 ## Technologies used

 - html
 - css
 - js